Melissa Davey

 Kim Kardashian recommends a full-body MRI scan – should I get one?

 Some experts say full-body MRI scans can lead to overdiagnosis and unnecessary treatments, as well as fear and anxiety.
-Composite: Getty Images
+Illustration: Getty Images

-Whole-body MRI scans have been around for more than a decade, but it has only been in recent years that they have taken over social media feeds.
+Whole-body MRI scans have been around for more than a decade but it is only lately that they have started taking over social media feeds.

 Social media influencers and entrepreneurs promote the full-body MRIs as “super scans” that can detect early cancers and alert people to “silent killers”.
 They’re sold by tech and radiology companies as a risk-free way of getting a “complete health check” in an attempt to prolong your life.